 From a neuroscience point of view, you allow information from the TOP of your mind (the temporal, occipital and parietal lobes that house information gathered from the senses like the vision centre, the auditory centre and a vast array of memories and associations) to enter your frontal lobe where your conscious thoughts reside.

-You can access this state by slowing your brain waves from beta into alpha and theta: as you meditate, take a walk, exercise, fall asleep, begin to wake, as you dream.
+You can access this state by slowing your brain waves from beta into alpha and theta.
+For example, as you meditate, take a walk, exercise, fall asleep, begin to wake, as you dream.

 These messages are not linear and they are not rational.
 You need to build trust in these messages by trial and error.
 Follow your hunches, indulge in day-dreams and learn from your experience.
 These insights have a funny way of working out for the best and inviting serendipity or happy coincidence into your life.